nwchemgit/nwchem-wiki/Solvation-Models.md

 needed in subsequent calculations.

 #### COSMO: DIELEC keyword
-`dielec` is the value of the dielectric constant of the medium, with a default value of 78.4 (the dielectric constant for water).
+`dielec` is the value of the dielectric constant \( \epsilon \) of the medium, with a default value of 78.4 (the dielectric constant for water).
+This value is used to scale the dielectric screening energy, as detailed in the [SCREEN section](#cosmo-screen-keyword).

 #### COSMO: PARAMETERS keyword
 `parameters` specifies COSMO radii parameters file that stores custom